Indicators of Forest Extent

 Forest Loss

 This indicator aims to monitor the total area of forest that is lost or removed globally each year.
 The indicator currently measures tree cover loss as a best available proxy for forest loss.
-Tree cover loss includes forest loss as well as loss of industrial tree plantations and agricultural tree crops, which are not typically considered forests.
+Tree cover loss includes forest loss as well as loss of planted forests and tree crops, which are not typically considered forests.
 The statistics reported in this indicator capture “gross” tree cover loss, which is the total loss irrespective of any tree cover gain that may have occurred during that same year.

 Get the Latest in Your Inbox